The district will administer leave that qualifies for Family and Medical Leave Act (FMLA)

 district employs 50 or more employees, it will include FMLA notice in an employee handbook or

-other written guidance to employees concerning employee benefits or leave rights, or by distributing
+other written guidance to employees concerning employee benefits or leave rights or will distribute

 a copy of the general notice to each new employee upon hiring.
 Notice may be provided